 Variables measurement

 The variables measurement of this study was done using validated scales from previous studies in the fields of logistics and marketing.
-These scales utilized 7-point Likert-type items, where respondents could indicate their level of agreement on a spectrum ranging from 1 (strongly disagree) to 7 (strongly agree).
-The TMO variable was taken from Leng et al. (2015) and included four itemes.
-The SCM variable was taken from Levi-Bliech et al. (2018) and included twelves itemes divided into three dimensions (suppliers, organization and customers).
-The EXPERF variable was taken from Zou et al. (1998) and included nine items divided into three dimensions (financial, strategic and satisfaction).
+These scales utilized seven-point Likert-type scales, where respondents could indicate their level of agreement on a spectrum ranging from 1 (strongly disagree) to 7 (strongly agree).
+The TMO variable was taken from Leng et al. (2015) and included four items.
+The SCM variable was taken from Levi-Bliech et al. (2018) and included twelve items divided into three dimensions (suppliers, organization, and customers).
+The EXPERF variable was taken from Zou et al. (1998) and included nine items divided into three dimensions (financial, strategic, and satisfaction).

 Analysis method

-The data analysis of this study was done by SmartPLS4 software via PLS-SEM (partial least squares structural equation modeling) method.
+The data analysis of this study was conducted using SmartPLS4 software via the partial least squares structural equation modeling (PLS-SEM) method.
 The advantage of this software is reflected in its ability to analyze complex models.
-According to Dash and Paul (2021), the researcher's decision on which analysis method to use depends on the research goals.
-PLS- SEM is mostly used for exploratory research, but also applicable for confirmatory research (Sarstedt et al., 2014).
+According to Dash and Paul (2021), the researcher’s decision on which analysis method to use depends on the research goals.
+PLS- SEM is mostly used for exploratory research, but it is also applicable for confirmatory research (Sarstedt et al., 2014).

-Hair Jr et al. (2017) noted that the use of PLS-SEM has grown dramatically in recent years and recommended to use this method due to its ability to obtain meaningful solutions in almost any problematic situations such small sample sizes or non-normal data distribution.
-Since in this study the research model is based on theory and our objective is to confirm relationships between several variables , then PLS-SEM analysis is more appropriate to use.
+Hair Jr et al. (2017) noted that the use of PLS-SEM has grown dramatically in recent years and recommended using this method due to its ability to obtain meaningful solutions in almost any problematic situation, such as small sample sizes or non-normal data distributions.
+Since in this study the research model is based on theory and our objective is to confirm relationships between several variables, PLS-SEM analysis is an appropriate method to use.

 Parceling method

-Before analyzing the study’ model, we used the parceling method to redefine some variables of this study.
-Parceling is a technique that aggregates variables’ items (mostly by average or sum) into one or more parcels and uses those parcels (instead of the variables items) as indicators of the latent variable (Kishton & Widaman, 1994).
-It used mainly for latent-variable analysis techniques such SEM (Little et al., 2002).
+Before analyzing the study’s model, we used the parceling method to redefine some variables of this study.
+Parceling is a technique that aggregates variable items (mostly by average or sum) into one or more parcels and uses those parcels (instead of the variable items) as indicators of the latent variable (Kishton & Widaman, 1994).
+It is used mainly in latent-variable analysis techniques, such as SEM (Little et al., 2002).
 Coffman and MacCallum (2005, p.
 238) noted that “using parcels rather than items as indicators of latent variables involves the reduction in the number of measured variables in a model.”
-Bandalos and Finney (2001) argued that parceling helps to improve reliability, achieving normal distribution, fit to small sample sizes, and leads to better model fit statistics.
+Bandalos and Finney (2001) argued that parceling helps to improve reliability, achieving normal distribution and fit to small sample sizes, and leads to better model fit statistics.
 Little et al. (2002, p.
-152) noted that “parceling is a measurement practice that is used most commonly in multivariate approaches to psychometrics, particularly for use with latent-variable analysis techniques (e.g., Exploratory Factor Analysis, SEM).”
+152) noted that “parceling is a measurement practice that is used most commonly in multivariate approaches to psychometrics, particularly for use with latent-variable analysis techniques (e.g., exploratory factor analysis, SEM).”

-Accordingly, this study uses the parceling method in order to improve the statistical estimations and ensuring the model’ efficiency.
-As can be seen in Table 2, the SCM variable was divided into three parcels in which the items SCM1-SCM4 were aggregated (by average) to SUP (suppliers) parcel, the items SCM5-SCM8 were aggregated to ORG (organization) parcel, and the items SCM9-SCM12 were aggregated to CUS (customers) parcel.
+Accordingly, this study uses the parceling method in order to improve the statistical estimations and ensure the model’s efficiency.
+As can be seen in Table 2, the SCM variable was divided into three parcels in which items SCM1–SCM4 were aggregated (by average) into the suppliers parcel (SUP), items SCM5–SCM8 were aggregated into the organization parcel (ORG), and items SCM9–SCM12 were aggregated into the customers parcel (CUS).

-Similarly, the EXPERF variable was divided into three parcels in which the items PERF1-PERF3 were aggregated (by average) to FIN (financial) parcel, the items PERF4-PERF6 were aggregated to STRA (strategic) parcel, and the items PERF7-PERF9 were aggregated to SATIS (satisfaction) parcel.
+Similarly, the EXPERF variable was divided into three parcels in which items PERF1–PERF3 were aggregated (by average) into the financial parcel (FIN), items PERF4–PERF6 were aggregated into the strategic parcel (STRA), and items PERF7–PERF9 were aggregated into the satisfaction parcel (SATIS).

 Table 2.
 Parcels definition